Natalja Deng

 What is it like to work as a philosopher in South Korea?
 (Philosophers' Cocoon)

-Here's my academia page and my faculty page, and some of my philosophy colleagues: Nikolaj Pedersen, Mandel Cabrera, Bennett Holman, Michael Michael, Casey McCoy, and Frank Saunders.
+Here's my academia page and my faculty page, and some of my philosophy colleagues: Nikolaj Pedersen, Mandel Cabrera, Bennett Holman, Michael Michael, and Casey McCoy.

-Together with our literature and history colleagues at UIC, we have been running a reading group on Eastern Classics since the start of the pandemic.
+Together with our literature and history colleagues at UIC, we ran a weekly reading group on Eastern Classics 2020-2023.

 In June 2018, I organized the IAPT's fifth annual conference in Seoul, which was a lot of fun.